Here is an introduction to themes we have been exploring on Sunday mornings

 THE GOOD NEWS FROM MARK

-We need the Holy Spirit to help us get the message of Jesus, but a little imagination helps!
+We need God to help us get the message of Jesus, but a little imagination helps!
 Not adding to the Bible, but to the impression of the words, like good news.
 In the first line of his book, Mark meant a great mass event, like a military parade, the tour of a triumphant sports team, the grand arrival of the emperor.
 The Beginning, the Good News, the Messiah, the Son of God!
 In a few phrases Mark proclaims a powerful message.
 It is not just his first line but also a celebration, don’t miss it!

 When Mark uses the word beginning, he means much more than the obvious.
 He is saying this is the source of knowing Jesus.
 He echoes the first words of the Bible like John does, to show the message about Jesus comes from the source, the origin of everything.
 Yet he also means this is the basic message, this is the foundation, this is what you need to know about Jesus, this is where to start.